#RemickMuseum

 Overview

-• There’s also an entire farmstead for you to explore, an activity we call “farmsploring.”
-Farmsploring includes the opportunity to visit the farm animals as they graze in their pastured settings and explore the grounds at your leisure.
-During the summer season, you will encounter additional self-led activities that encourage you to learn about the farm, as well as provide interactive information about nature- and science-based occurrences related to the farmstead.
+- There’s also an entire farmstead for you to explore.
+Self-guided visits provide the opportunity to visit the farmstead grounds at your leisure.
+During the summer season you will encounter additional self-guided activities that encourage you to learn about the historic farmstead, as well as provide interactive information about nature- and science-based occurrences related to it.

 Barns & Buildings

-• The Remick homestead, established over 200 years ago, comprises a cattle barn, a historic English barn, a stable, a milk house (part of Doc Remick’s Hillsdale Dairy business and the first milk pasteurization plant north of Rochester, NH — operating from 1934 to 1969), a sugar house (where our maple syrup is “sugared off”), a small ice house, the Edwin C. Remick House (Museum Center), and the Captain Enoch Remick House (on the National Register of Historic Places).
-Our two historic houses are open for guided tours only: The Remick Country Doctor Medical History Tour (Captain Enoch Remick House) and the Extended Remick Country Doctor Medical History Tour (both houses).
+- The Remick farmstead, established over 200 years ago, comprises a cattle barn, a historic English barn, a stable, a milk house (part of Doc Remick’s Hillsdale Dairy business and the first milk pasteurization plant north of Rochester, NH — operating from 1934 to 1969), a sugar house (where maple syrup is “sugared off”), a small ice house, the Edwin C. Remick House (Museum Center), and the Captain Enoch Remick House (on the National Register of Historic Places, open for guided tours only).

 All of our historical buildings are subject to closure due to structural maintenance.